christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ARDUINO-UNO-R4-WIFI/README.md

 | LiquidCrystal (by Adafruit and Arduino) | LCD Screen Display |
 | DHT sensor library (by Adafruit) | Temperature & Humidity Sensor |
 | Adafruit AM2320, sensor library (by Adafruit) | Temperature & Humidity Sensor |

+## 3. Two Essential Programs for Our Method

+Our approach relies on the use of two distinct programs.
+The first program is an Arduino program (file: tempHumLcdDHThdstatus.ino), whose data is read via the serial port of the Arduino IDE.

+Description of the tempHumLcdDHThdstatus.ino program:
+ - Main Functionality: Real-time display of ambient temperature and humidity on an LCD screen, as well as saving this data to a computer via the serial port.
+ - Objective: This program is designed to display data (temperature and humidity readings) measured by a DHT22 sensor on the Arduino IDE's serial monitor.
+The DHT22 sensor is connected to digital pin 13 of an Arduino Uno R4 Wifi board.
+  - Author: M SOW
+  - Creation Date: 03.07.2025
+  - Libraries Used: LiquidCrystal.h (for the LCD screen) and SimpleDHT.h (for the DHT sensor).
+  - Specific Arduino Script Enhancements:
+   - Uses the read2() function for more precise floating-point values.
+   - Improved error handling with direct display on the LCD screen.
+   - Addition of Serial.flush() to ensure all data is sent.
+   - More robust CSV output format, including an error status.
+   - Display of values with one decimal place.

+Recommended Serial Monitor Configuration :
+ - Option 1: Open the Arduino IDE's serial monitor with a baud rate of 115200, then click "Save output" to save the data.
+ - Option 2: Use an external program such as a console/terminal (on Linux/Mac) with a Python script to capture the data streamed over the serial port.

+Description of the Arduino Program tempHumLcdDHthdstatus.ino

+This Arduino program is designed to read temperature and humidity data from a DHT22 sensor, display it on a 16x2 LCD screen, and simultaneously send it to the Arduino IDE's serial monitor (or to a Python script) for PC logging.

+Main Objective
+ - Display real-time ambient temperature and humidity on an LCD screen.
+ - Record this data on a computer via the serial port.
+Author and Date
+ - Author: Mamadou SOW
+ - Created on: 03.07.2025
+Libraries Used
+The program includes two essential libraries:
+ - <LiquidCrystal.h>: Used to control the 16x2 LCD screen.
+ - <SimpleDHT.h>: Facilitates reading data from the DHT22 sensor.
+Pin and Object Definitions
+Constants define the Arduino pins connected to the LCD screen and the DHT22 sensor:
+ - rs, en, d4, d5, d6, d7: Pins for the LCD screen interface.
+ - POTENTIOMETRE (A0): Analog pin for the potentiometer (although not used in the data reading/sending logic, it is declared).
+ - pinDHT22 (13): Digital pin to which the DHT22 sensor is connected.
+Two objects are instantiated:
+ - LiquidCrystal lcd(rs, en, d4, d5, d6, d7): The LCD object is created with the defined pins.
+ - SimpleDHT22 dht22: The object for the DHT22 sensor is created.
+setup() Function
+This function executes once when the Arduino starts:
+ - 1. Serial.begin(115200): Initializes serial communication at a baud rate of 115200.
+ - 2. while(!Serial): Waits for the serial connection to be established (useful for boards that reset when the serial monitor is opened).
+ - 3. pinMode(POTENTIOMETRE, INPUT): Configures the potentiometer pin as an input.
+ - 4. lcd.begin(16,2): Initializes the LCD screen with 16 columns and 2 rows.
+ - 5. Displays a startup message ("Demarrage...") on the LCD screen for 2 seconds, then clears it.
+ - 6. Serial.println("timestamp_ms,temperature_C,humidity_pct,status"): Sends the column header to the serial monitor.
+This CSV format is crucial for data logging.
+ - 7. Serial.flush(): Ensures the header is sent immediately.
+envoyerVersPC() Function
+This custom function is responsible for sending data to the PC via the serial port, in CSV format:
+ - It takes temperature (temp), humidity (hum), and an optional status (defaulting to "OK") as parameters.
+ - Serial.print(millis()): Sends the time elapsed since the Arduino started in milliseconds.
+ - Serial.print(temp, 1) and Serial.print(hum, 1): Send temperature and humidity with one decimal place.
+ - Serial.println(status): Sends the reading status (e.g., "OK" or "ERROR_XX").
+ - Serial.flush(): Forces immediate data transmission to ensure it doesn't remain in the buffer. loop() Function
+This function runs continuously after setup():
+- 1. DHT22 Sensor Reading:
+ - dht22.read2(pinDHT22, &temperature, &humidity, NULL): Attempts to read temperature and humidity from the DHT22 sensor.
+ - Error Handling: If the reading fails (err != SimpleDHTErrSuccess), an error message is displayed on the LCD screen with the error code, and an error line is sent to the PC via envoyerVersPC(0, 0, "ERROR_" + String(err)).
+The program waits 2 seconds before retrying.
+- 2. LCD Display (if successful):
+ - Clears the screen.
+ - Displays the current temperature and humidity on both lines of the LCD screen.
+- 3. Send to PC:
+ - envoyerVersPC(temperature, humidity): Calls the function to send the read data (temperature, humidity, and "OK" status) to the PC.
+- 4. delay(3000): The program pauses for 3 seconds before the next reading, meaning data is read and sent every 3 seconds.